Eighteen months in the making: How Chelsea tried and failed to convince Real Madrid-bound Rudiger to stay | Goal.com

 The Blues would also have been willing to let him leave on loan in the January 2021 transfer window, with AC Milan showing a keen interest before they switched their attentions to Rudiger's Chelsea team-mate, Fikayo Tomori.

-Regardless, Rudiger was open to signing the contract, and even agreed to the terms verbally, only for his brother and agent, Sahr Senesie, to demand a small signing-on bonus, which was dismissed out of hand by Chelsea director Marina Granovskaia.
+Regardless, Rudiger was open to signing the contract, and even agreed to the terms verbally.
+The issue was a demand for a small signing-on bonus was dismissed out of hand by Chelsea director Marina Granovskaia.

 From that moment on, Rudiger's time as a Chelsea player has been on the clock.